Food Price Outlook, 2025 and 2026

 PPI Forecast Changes This Month

-In 2025, prices are predicted to increase for six PPI categories and decrease for seven categories.
-Greater volatility in farm-level and wholesale-level prices leads to wider prediction intervals for these products compared with retail-level products.
+In 2025, prices are predicted to increase for eight PPI categories and decrease for five categories.
+Prediction intervals for these forecasts are large compared with prediction intervals for retail-level food products due to greater volatility in farm-level and wholesale-level prices.

-Farm-level cattle and wholesale beef prices increased by 5.2 and 4.9 percent, respectively, in January 2025 compared with December 2024.
-Prices for farm-level cattle were 20.6 percent higher in January 2025 than January 2024, while prices for wholesale beef were 14.8 percent higher.
-Cattle and beef prices have risen as a result of tight cattle supplies from a cyclical contraction of the cattle herd, as well as a temporary import ban on cattle from Mexico between November 2024 and February 2025 following detections of New World screwworm.
-Farm-level cattle prices are predicted to increase 6.9 percent in 2025, with a prediction interval of -7.0 to 24.0 percent.
-Wholesale beef prices are predicted to increase 4.6 percent in 2025, with a prediction interval of -11.3 to 24.4 percent.
+Farm-level cattle prices fell by 0.1 percent from June 2025 to July 2025.
+However, farm-level cattle prices were still 20.7 percent higher in July 2025 than in July 2024, driven by tight cattle supplies from a cyclical contraction of the cattle herd.
+After increasing 0.3 percent from June 2025 to July 2025, wholesale beef prices were also 9.9 percent higher than in July 2024.
+Farm-level cattle prices are predicted to increase 21.4 percent in 2025, with a prediction interval of 15.9 to 27.8 percent.
+Wholesale beef prices are predicted to increase 10.5 percent in 2025, with a prediction interval of 3.3 to 19.1 percent.

-In January 2025, prices for farm-level fruits fell by 13.7 percent and were 2.4 percent lower than January 2024, and prices for farm-level vegetables declined 22.3 percent and were 14.0 percent below January 2024.
-Farm-level fruit and vegetable prices can undergo large month-to-month swings based on weather, production, and seasonality.
-Prices for farm-level fruits are predicted to increase by 11.5 percent in 2025, with a prediction interval of -4.9 to 31.5 percent.
-Prices for farm-level vegetables are predicted to decrease by 8.8 percent in 2025, with a prediction interval of -27.8 to 16.4 percent.
+In July 2025, prices for farm-level fruits fell 5.9 percent from June 2025 and were 5.3 percent lower than in July 2024.
+Prices for farm-level vegetables rose 38.9 percent from June 2025 and were 16.4 percent higher than in July 2024.
+Farm-level fruit and vegetable prices can undergo large swings based on weather, production, and seasonality.
+Prices for farm-level fruits are predicted to decrease by 1.8 percent in 2025, with a prediction interval of -6.5 to 3.3 percent.
+Prices for farm-level vegetables are predicted to decrease by 11.4 percent in 2025, with a prediction interval of -20.3 to -0.1 percent.

 For official USDA farm-level price forecasts, see the World Agricultural Supply and Demand Estimates at a Glance report.
-For additional information, detailed explanations, and analyses of farm-level prices, see USDA Economic Research Service Outlook publications including the Livestock, Dairy, and Poultry, Oil Crops, Wheat, Fruit and Tree Nuts, and Vegetables and Pulses reports.
+For additional information, detailed explanations, and analyses of farm-level prices, see ERS outlook publications including the Livestock, Dairy, and Poultry, Oil Crops, Wheat, Fruit and Tree Nuts, and Vegetables and Pulses reports.

 See the Overview page for Consumer Price Index and Producer Price Index datasets that include recent price changes and forecasts of price changes for all categories discussed in this summary.